sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-1-writing-methods.rst

       where it says "Frames".
 There is a single frame for the main method  ``main:11``, indicating line 11 is the current line in the method.

-      Click on the next tab to see what happens when line 11 executes.
+      Click on the next tab to see what happens after line 11 executes.

       .. figure:: Figures/greet0.png